It’s getting to be a good time to buy stocks again.

 1) Great record.
 My performance page on this website shows that over a four year period my stock suggestions outperformed 70% of the time.
 (Click here for performance).

 2) Unique approach.
 To find the best stocks, I use a unique system that looks for out of favor stocks with the potential to bounce back sharply based on evidence of: Smart money purchasing and ownership, solid growth opportunities, cheap relative valuation, financial strength and strong cash flow, and opportune sentiment extremes.
 I suggest about 10-20 new stocks per month.

-It also helps that I’m in regular contact with some of the best money managers, economists and strategists around, in my job as a stock market commentator.
-Though all stock suggestions are based on my own independent research and unique quantitative system.
+It helps that I’m in regular contact with some of the best money managers, economists and strategists around, in my job as a stock market commentator.
+All stock suggestions are based on my own independent research and unique quantitative system, though.

 3) Experience.
 I have over two decades of experience analyzing stocks and economic trends for the New York Times, The Economist Group, Dow Jones, Money magazine, and MSN Money.
 I developed financial, economic and geopolitical analytical skills at Columbia Business School and Johns Hopkins University School of Advanced International Studies.

 4) Unbiased.
 I’m an unbiased source of analysis.
 No conflict of interest.
-Unlike a lot of brokers and analysts who work at investment banks, I don’t have any hidden agendas and I don’t have an inventory of product to push on you for commissions.
+Unlike a lot of brokers and analysts at investment banks, I don’t have any hidden agendas.
+I don’t have an inventory of product to push on you for commissions.